hungcq/knowledge-repo/IT/microservices-patterns/1-escaping-monolith-hell.md

 - *Monolithic architecture*:
   - <img src="./resources/1.1.png" alt="drawing" width="500"/>
   - Suitable for new, small app
-  - Benefits when the app is small:
+  - Advs: when the app is small:
     - Simple to dev: suitable for IDE & dev tools
     - Easy to make radical changes
     - Easy to test
     - Easy to deploy
     - Easy to scale
-  - Drawbacks when the app is big:
+  - Disadvs: when the app is big:
     - Too complex -> difficult to dev & debug
     - Dev is slow: lag IDE, slow build, long start up time -> edit, build, run, test loop takes a long time
     - Path from commit to deployment is long: